beautiful-docs/beautiful-docs/README.md

  - *--watch* : Watch files for modifications and reload them automatically
  - *--manifests-only* : Do not treat the last argument as the output dir but also as a manifest
  - *--title* : Title of the index page
+ - *--no-header*: Hides the header
+ - *--no-toc*: Hides the table of content sidebar
  - *--base-url* : Base url of all links
  - *--index-only* : Only generate the index file.
 The last argument should be the filename of the index
  - *--version* : Display the installed version of beautiful-docs